kean/Nuke/README.md

 When you instantiate `UIImage` with `Data`, the data can be in compressed format like `JPEG`. `UIImage` does _not_ eagerly decompress this data until you display it.
 This leads to performance issues like scroll view stuttering.
 To avoid these issues, Nuke automatically decompressed the image data on the background thread.
 Decompression only runs if needed, for example, Nuke won't do any redundant work if you already forced image decompression by applying one the image processors.

+> See [Image and Graphics Best Practices](https://developer.apple.com/videos/play/wwdc2018/219) to learn more about image decoding and downsampling.

 ## Image Pipeline

 #### Load Image